MA

 - ENGL 611R: Studies in Teaching Advanced Composition (for students who desire to teach the undergraduate advanced writing courses): 3 hours

-- ENGL 599R: Graduate Internship (by application only) (variable)
+- ENGL 599R: Graduate Internship (by application only) limit of 3 hours

 - Oral examination of thesis, coursework, and reading list